 RELATED REVIEW: Best Daypacks For Women

-Our testers like the comfort of this bag.
-There's light but sufficient padding on the shoulder straps and hipbelt, and two strips that run down the length of the back.
+Our testers liked the comfort of this bag.
+There's light but sufficient padding on the shoulder straps and hip belt, and two strips that run down the length of the back.
 Behind that is a lightweight frame that prevents the contents of your bag from poking into your back.
-The back is covered by mesh to increase airflow, and this pack did a decent job of keeping us cool when hiking, but the Lowe Alpine Airzone Trail ND 24 and the Osprey Sirrus 24 vented just a bit better.
+The back is covered by mesh to increase airflow, and this pack did a decent job of keeping us cool when hiking, but the Deuter Futura 22 and the Osprey Sirrus 24 vented just a bit better.

 At only 25 ounces (size XS/S, 27 ounces M/L), the Aleia was one of the lightest packs in our review.
 This pack uses mostly 100D nylon in the body, and all of the padding is full of cutouts to reduce weight.
-It also has a large internal volume, more so than our Top Pick for Light and Fast, the Mammut Lithia Speed 20, so if you're looking for a light pack that can hold a lot of gear, the Aleia is a good choice.
+It also has a large internal volume, more so than the Mammut Lithia Speed 15 and the Osprey Hikelite 18, so if you're looking for a light pack that can hold a lot of gear, the Aleia is a good choice.

-There are no load lifting straps or hip belt stabilizers, but what this pack does deliver that no other pack did was a realistically sized option for taller/larger ladies.
-So many of the hip belts we tested barely fit our main tester, who, at a size 2 with a 34 inch hip circumference, is not that large!
+There are no load lifting straps or hip belt stabilizers, but what this pack does deliver that very few other packs did was a realistically sized option for taller/larger ladies.
+So many of the hip belts we tested barely fit our main tester, who, at a size 2 with a 34-inch hip circumference, is not that large!
 As you can see from the photo below (on a size 4 model), there is ample play in the hip belt so that it can fit a range of hip sizes.

-Unfortunately, we were not that impressed with the durability of this pack.
-In fact, it was the only one of the 10 packs we tested to have a durability issue during our testing period.
-The ice axe loop is actually a bungee cord that is only secured by a knot on the inside.
+Unfortunately, this pack did not seem that durable to us.
+In fact, it was the only one of the 12 packs we tested to have a durability issue during our testing period.
+The ice axe loop is a bungee cord that is only secured by a knot on the inside.
 That knot came untied via friction, and we almost lost it completely.
 The upper connector for the ice axe handle is made of a very thin bungee cord, similar to the zipper tabs, which we doubt will stand up to much use, and we had significant scuffs and scratches on the bottom material after only limited use.
-The bottom is a thicker 210D material, but if it's already scuffing we worry about the longevity of the thinner 100D material in the body of the pack.
+The bottom is a thicker 210D material, but if it's already scuffing, we worry about the longevity of the thinner 100D material in the body of the pack.
 A perusal of online user reviews also indicated a lack of durability in the material.
-If you hike in moss covered forests only, this might not be a big issue, but for those in say, the desert southwest, which is full of spiky plants and rocks, this pack might not last very long.
+If you hike in moss-covered forests only, this might not be a big issue, but for those in say, the desert southwest, which is full of spiky plants and rocks, this pack might not last very long.

 The North Face Aleia 22 is a great pack if you like lightweight gear and don't hike in an area with particularly sharp plants or rocks.

-This pack retails for $100, which is a nice savings over some of the other packs in this review that are in the $135-145 range.
+At $100 retail, the Aleia is a reasonably priced option compared to some of the other packs in this review that are in the $135-160 range.

 OutdoorGearLab Member Reviews